Home Compare SPSN.SW vs TEG.DE

 Swiss Prime Site vs TAG Immobilien: Which Stock Looks Stronger in 2026?

-Swiss Prime Site holds the cleaner structural position, with the lead spread across stability and growth.
-TAG Immobilien still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-On the market side, Swiss Prime Site is in better shape — its trend is intact while TAG Immobilien's trend has broken down.
+Swiss Prime Site holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+TAG Immobilien still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The market setup broadly confirms the structural lead — Swiss Prime Site holds the more constructive position.
 That puts structure and market broadly in agreement — Swiss Prime Site's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON